 What is an NVQ?

-Most people take 2-3 years to complete an NVQ however it can be completed much quicker if you have a lot of variety in your job or if you have been working for some time and already have the supporting evidence required from previous jobs.
+An NVQ is not a training programme it is an assessment framework that assess your skills in the workplace.
+When you have completed your portfolio there is one last assessment known as an AM2 assessment which is the final bit to show you really know your stuff.
+Most people take 1-2 years to complete an NVQ however it can be completed much quicker if you have a lot of variety in your job or if you have been working for some time and already have the supporting evidence required from previous jobs.